nrfconnect/sdk-nrfxlib/softdevice_controller/doc/scheduling.rst

 The |controller| supports running multiple connections, Advertisers, Scanners, and timeslot events simultaneously.

-In |NCS|, flash access is scheduled within MPSL Timeslot events.
+In |NCS|, NVM access is scheduled within MPSL timeslot events by default.
+You can disable this synchronization to access NVM without synchronizing with MPSL timeslots.
+Disabling synchronization can reduce code size and improve throughput.
+Timing-events that overlap the NVM operation may be missed or delayed, which may degrade |controller| performance.

 Advertiser and broadcaster timing-events are scheduled as early as possible.
 Peripheral link timing-events follow the timings dictated by the connected peer, while central link timing-events are added relative to already running central link timing-events.